Housewife: In Sweden

 The term hemmafru ('housewife') emerged in the 1920s, when it was used in contrast to yrkeskvinna, 'professional woman'.
 Between 1930 and 1960, the number of housewives in Sweden increased from 930,000 to 1,148,000.
 This development was linked to the transition from an agrarian to an industrial society.
 From the 1930s onwards, the number of people employed in agriculture declined, and more and more people moved from rural areas to the cities.
 At the same time, the number of married couples increased.
 More and more people, mainly men, were earning a living outside the household, primarily through wage employment in industry.
 Women became housewives, with special responsibility for children.

+A lyxhustru ('luxury or pampered wife') was a housewife, that didn't do any work at home, but rather let hired people cook, clean, take care of the children, and so on.
+Common in the upper class, rarely seen today.

 A common attitude was to accept the gender roles of the time as self-evident, but to advocate different kinds of improvements for women working at home.
 More radical people argued that the housewife was trapped in her economic dependence on her husband, that it was unfair that she was not paid for her work and that she was deprived of opportunities to stimulate and develop her abilities.
 They argued that the housewife, the woman, was seen as a person without her own understanding and capacity and was prevented from participating in society at large.

 In the early 1960s, there were lively discussions about the role of women in society, their right to education and work, and their importance in raising children and the family.
 In an influential 1961 article entitled Kvinnans villkorliga frigivning ('The Probation of Women'), Eva Moberg, one of the most influential commentators, described the idea of the stay-at-home wife as an outmoded remnant of peasant society.

 Moberg pushed for political reforms to improve women's conditions in order to liberate women.
 By working professionally, women's identity would change.
 She would become economically independent, which would also liberate men from the traditional male role.